Rank Two Sheaves With Low Discriminant on the Fano Threefold of Index 2 and Degree 5: Objects with Maximal Third Chern Character

-\begin{proof} By the proof of Lemma \ref{3 -1 1/10} such an object $E$ should be tilt-stable for all $\beta<-\frac 13,\alpha>0$, hence $E$ is a 2-stable sheaf.
+\textit{Proof.} By the proof of Lemma \ref{3 -1 1/10} such an object $E$ should be tilt-semistable for all $\beta<-\frac 13,\alpha>0$, hence $E$ is a 2-semistable sheaf.
 The dual sheaf $E^\vee$ should be slope semistable, and in fact slope stable since its rank and first Chern class are coprime.
 If $E$ is reflexive, then $\mathrm{ch}_{\le 2}(E^\vee)=3+H+\frac{1}{10}H^2$.
 However, in this case Lemmas \ref{3 -1 1/10} and \ref{3 1 1/10} imply that $\mathrm{ch}_3(E)+\mathrm{ch}_3(E^\vee)<0$, contradicting Lemma \ref{reflexive}, so the sheaf $E$ is not reflexive.
 There is a short exact sequence